Note: OSB documentation has been moved! Please see latest documentation (covering both OSBv1 and OSBv2) at

 Who’s behind OSB?¶

-The Principal Investigator for the OSB project is Angus Silver and the core team at UCL consists of Padraig Gleeson (Project Manager) and Matt Earnshaw.
-Special thanks to Matteo Cantarelli, Adrian Quintan, Boris Marin and Eugenio Piasini for their significant contributions to OSB while at UCL.
+The Principal Investigator for the OSB project is Angus Silver and the core team at UCL consists of Padraig Gleeson (Project Manager) and Ankur Sinha.
+Special thanks to Matt Earnshaw, Matteo Cantarelli, Adrian Quintan, Boris Marin and Eugenio Piasini for their significant contributions to OSB while at UCL.

 A number of international research groups and organizations are currently involved in the Open Source Brain Initiative.
 See here for more details.